On This Page

 DUI Charges in California

 Getting charged with a DUI in California is serious business.
 The state has strict rules about blood alcohol concentration (BAC) limits.
-If you break these rules, you could face serious consequences.
-Furthermore, if you’re caught driving with a BAC of 0.08% or higher, you could face serious consequences.
-These include potential jail time, large fines, and a suspended driver’s license.
+If you’re caught driving with a BAC of 0.08% or higher, you could face fines, license suspension, and even jail time.

 A DUI conviction doesn’t just bring legal penalties.
-It can also hurt your driving record and cause your insurance rates to go up.
-You might even face challenges at work or in your career.
-On top of that, a DUI conviction stays on your record for years.
-This can affect future job opportunities and other parts of your life.
+It can also hurt your driving record and cause your insurance rates to skyrocket.
+In California, a DUI conviction stays on your record for years, affecting many aspects of your life.

 That’s why understanding your legal options is essential.
 While each case is unique, there are often ways to minimize the effect of DUI charges on your life.